-There are fifteen species of ivy and are native to Eurasia and northern Africa but have spread to the Americas.
+There are fifteen species of ivy that are native to Eurasia and northern Africa but have spread to the Americas where it is considered an invasive species.
+Ivy can smother trees, killing them, and thus damage ecosystems.
+For gardeners and pagans outside Europe, it’s wise to honor ivy symbolically while also being mindful of ecological balance.
 For this article, we are referring to English Ivy.

 While ivy is not a tree it still has an important place among the other months of the year.
 Ivy is a vine that depends on trees and other structures to support it.
 A member of the Ginseng family, it can grow a hundred feet from its roots.